Tigra: The Initiative

-After the Skrull invasion, Tigra reveals to the Hellcat and Trauma that she believes herself to be pregnant by Yellowjacket, though she is unsure if the baby is the real Hank's or the Skrull impostor's.
+After the Skrull invasion, Tigra believes herself to be pregnant by Yellowjacket, though she is unsure if the father is the real Yellowjacket or his Skrull impostor.
 She tells Trauma that she has decided to terminate the pregnancy regardless of the father's identity.
-She later decides to leave the camp for Arkansas, planning to train Razorback, who had been replaced by a Skrull and recently returned, and was eager to take the impostor's place in the Battalion.
-When she was nearly injured by Ragnarok's hammer, she seemed to show concern for the baby.
+Tigra leaves Camp Hammond for Arkansas, planning to train Razorback.

-When Norman Osborn told her that he was going to take her baby for genetic testing and that moreover he had made the Hood the chief operating officer of the Initiative, Tigra went on the run with Gauntlet despite having been offered her choice of prestige assignments as a registered hero.
-She co-founded the Avengers Resistance, choosing its name as a means of restoring honor to the legendary team's traditions.
-Now wanted as an outlaw, she began exacting personal vengeance on members of the Hood's gang, starting by savagely attacking and beating one of the Brothers Grimm inside his home.
-She serves as the team's de facto leader.
+When Norman Osborn tells Tigra that he was going to take her baby for genetic testing and that he had made the Hood the chief operating officer of the Initiative, Tigra goes on the run with Gauntlet.
+Now wanted as an outlaw, she began exacting personal vengeance on members of the Hood's gang.
+Tigra gives birth to what is apparently a normal Cat Person kitten during the transition between Tony Stark's administration of the Initiative and Osborn's.
+She names the child William, after her late husband.